open-energy-transition/efuels-supply-potentials/README.md

 * **Note!** Please check for `envs/` directory for names of pinned environment files.
 Supported OS list are `windows`, `linux` and `macos`.

-Activate `pypsa-earth-stable` environment:
+Activate `pypsa-earth-efuels` environment:

-    conda activate pypsa-earth-stable
+    conda activate pypsa-earth-efuels

 * **Note!** At the moment, head of the PyPSA-Earth submodule points to latest stable commit (`0fa2e39`) of `efuels-supply-potential` branch of [open-energy-transition/pypsa-earth](https://github.com/open-energy-transition/pypsa-earth/tree/efuels-supply-potentials) repository.
 If OS-specific installation of conda environment does not succeed, it is recommended to install general pypsa-earth environment and activate as ` mamba env create -f submodules/pypsa-earth/envs/environment.yaml` and activate by `conda activate pypsa-earth`.
+The detailed instructions are provided in [PyPSA-Earth Documentation](https://pypsa-earth.readthedocs.io/en/latest/installation.html).

 ## 2. Running scenarios